mozilla/ee-consultant-guidelines/docs/getting_started.rst

 1. All code written by consultant.
 2. Site may be hosted on Mozilla resources.
-3. Expectations of EE resources providing maintenance or feature devleopment post launch.
+3. Expectations of MozMeao resources providing maintenance or feature devleopment post launch.

 ----